By Brad Dobson, OD

 Specular microscopy is a non-invasive photographic technique that provides a way to accurately diagnose and monitor corneal endotheliopathies.
 The specular microscope is used to examine/count corneal endothelial cells.
 You only have a fixed number of these cells at birth.
 These cells keep the cornea clear.
 If the cell count is decreased, then the cornea loses its ability to be transparent.
 Overwear of CLs can cause corneal endothelial cell death.

 The cornea gets so much attention in our practice, and optometry in general, that this instrument has been a great addition to our office.
 I feel it compares with the profitability of our retinal imaging, as well as visual fields.
 Specular microscopy has proven itself as a strong clinical and financial player in the pre-test room.

 The specular microscope in Dr. Dobson’s office.
 Dr. Dobson says the instrument helps underscore to patients the importance of following the proper contact lens wear and care regimen.

 Make the Investment

-We invested in this instrument three years ago.
 We are a practice that is heavy with contact lens evaluations, and I wanted another way to evaluate corneal health.
 We also needed a pachymeter, and the specular microscope provides that extra function.

 This instrument new ran in the low $30,000 range.
 We decided to do a typical loan to finance and see how profitable it could be without a large cash outflow.
 Our payment was a little over $500 for 60 months.